random-forest/bubles/README.md

 # bubles
 The main goal is click on the circles in a certain order.
-Game powered by python3 and pixel library
+Game powered by python3 and pyxel library